 Do you want to live longer?
 Okay, that’s a stupid question.
 Of course, you do.

-Here’s an excellent way to help that happen.
+If you’re married, here’s an excellent way to help that happen.
 Make sure your spouse is as healthy and fit as you are.

 Now, you might ask, “If I’m already healthy and fit, how will a fit and healthy spouse help me live longer?